 How to store it:

-Store the ground seasoning in an airtight container in a dark, cool and dry place for at least 6 months.
+Store the seasoning in an airtight container in a dark, cool and dry place.
+It will keep for at least 6 months.

 How to use it:

-Step 4.
-Fry the patties with a little bit of oil in a cast iron pan until their internal temperature reaches at least 160 degrees F. Serve the fried sausage patties hot or let them cool to room temperature and refrigerate or freeze them.
+- Fry the patties in oil in a cast iron pan until their internal temperature reaches at least 160 degrees F. Serve the fried sausage patties hot or let them cool to room temperature and refrigerate or freeze them.

 Full Printable Recipe